Done right, influencer marketing can be an incredibly powerful and valuable tool.

 Facebook and Instagram are both cracking down on inauthentic behaviour on their platforms, while individual influencer platforms like TRIBE are now consistently scanning influencers to prevent inauthentic accounts from entering their platforms or brands’ inboxes.

-With the invention of content-upfront platforms, brands can receive a full inbox of stunning branded content before paying a cent.
-Not only does this give you the opportunity to make fully informed decisions about which content to invest in, but also allows you to assess which influencers are best for your brand before you buy.
+With the invention of content-upfront platforms, brands can receive a full inbox of stunning branded content before finalising collaborations with influencers.
+Not only does this give you the opportunity view a library of branded content to choose from, but also allows you to assess which influencers are best for your brand.

 This content-upfront model is increasing more marketers’ trust in influencer marketing, allowing them to run campaigns that are brand-safe and suited to their specifications - from some of the world’s most established FMCG companies, through to newer brands who are building awareness and sales.